 Digital money transfer services

-Companies like XE specialize in foreign currencies, making them some of the most cost-effective transfers.
+Companies like OFX specialise in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Kuwait bank account, often in as little as a day or two.

-Services like MoneyGram and Western Union allow you to transfer cash for pickup at a local branch in Kuwait — often in 15 minutes.
+Services like MoneyGram, WorldRemit and Western Union allow you to transfer cash for pickup at a local branch in Kuwait — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.

-Kuwaiti dinars are not a popular currency, but your local bank may be able to exchange them.
+Kuwaiti dinar is not a popular currency, so your local bank will most likely not be able to exchange them.
 If your bank supports Kuwaiti dinars, beware of high fees and wide margins on the exchange rate compared to digital and other options when sending a wire transfer to Kuwait.

 How to send money to Kuwait online